nrosenstein-c4d/c4ddev/docs/content/c4ddev/resources/scripting.md

 ![](../plugins/sublimescript.png)

-!!! warn Caution
+!!! warn "Caution"
     Note that enabling the Script Server can make your computer vulnerable to **targeted attacks**.
 Use only for development purpose and do not use on production servers.